 You Really Can Tweet Too Much

-"I now have an even larger Tumblr addiction but it's sort of like a book addiction, or a gambling addiction where you always walk away with the casino's money," Mayer said.
-"It's one of those things you do all the time but isn't all that bad for you."
+“I now have an even larger Tumblr addiction but it’s sort of like a book addiction, or a gambling addiction where you always walk away with the casino’s money,” Mayer told Rolling Stone.
+“It’s one of those things you do all the time but isn’t all that bad for you.”

 Twitter, though, was more difficult.

-"I stopped using Twitter as an outlet and I started using Twitter as the instrument to riff on, and it started to make my mind smaller and smaller and smaller," he said.
-"And I couldn't write a song."
+“I stopped using Twitter as an outlet and I started using Twitter as the instrument to riff on, and it started to make my mind smaller and smaller and smaller,” he added in another Rolling Stone article.
+“And I couldn’t write a song.”

-These days, his website has a Twitter feed, but it's used to promote his corporate site.
-He doesn't include private tweets, since it reportedly cost him one of his high-profile relationships with Jennifer Aniston.
-When Mayer and Aniston broke up four years ago, friends said she dumped him after discovering he was spending hours tweeting, despite telling her he was too busy for her.
+These days, his website has a Twitter feed, but it’s used to promote his corporate site.
+He doesn’t include private tweets, since it reportedly cost him one of his high-profile relationships with Jennifer Aniston.
+When Mayer and Aniston broke up four years ago, friends said she dumped him, according to the Telegraph, after discovering he was spending hours tweeting, despite telling her he was too busy for her.